rouceto1/usb2kvm/README.md

 To end the streaming (and a lock) press "CTRL q" (controll + q)

+## Overview
+Device based on omnipresent video [capture card](https://www.levnoshop.cz/nabijecky-a-adaptery/adapter-usb-hdmi-pro-video-snimani/) which streams video to your computer to display (Shows as a USB webcam).
+With RP2040 zero and USB to serial adapter it can capture your keayboard and mouse to the other PC.
+This gives you ability to use your laptops keyboard touchad and screen to controll other computers.
+Does not require any setup from slave PC and works even in bios.

+The master computer runs a script locking its keayboard and mause that is than send over serial to RP2040 Zero which acts as a HID for the slave.

 ## Dependencies for runing pure script
 Runnable compiled script is available.